ashtonkellis/13-14-two-resource-api/LAB.md

 * Deploy your app to Heroku
 * Create a pull request from your lab branch branch to your master branch
 * Submit on canvas:
-  * your original estimate
+  * your original estimate: 4 hours
-  * how long you spent
+  * how long you spent: 5 hours
-  * a link to your pull request
+  * a link to your pull request: https://github.com/ashtonkellis/13-14-two-resource-api/pull/5
-  * your deployed Heroku URL
+  * your deployed Heroku URL: https://lab13-14.herokuapp.com/
-  * any other thoughts about how this lab went

 ## Resources
 * [express docs](http://expressjs.com/en/4x/api.html)